Friday, February 28, 2020

 Both dolls thought about that for a while.

 "Do you suppose maybe Sarah has never done anything that was difficult?"
 Mariah suggested.
 "If she's afraid of losing, maybe it's because she has never failed at anything.
 We know losing a game isn't the end of the world.
-You find that out when you lose."
+You find that out when you lose.
+It hurts for a while, but you get over it.
+You think about what you could do better next time, and you try again."

 "Do you think that the human person she lives with never lets her try anything difficult?"
 Charlotte asked.